If you are undertaking any kind of major property renovation, or simply have a lot of junk to clear out, it pays to know how to hire a skip.

 If you are just having a clearout or are undertaking a small refurbishment project, a Mini skip will likely be large enough.
 Undertaking something more substantial like building a conservatory?
 You’ll probably need a Midi skip.
 If you are undertaking a large refurbishment such as building a sizable extension, you’ll probably need a Maxi skip.

-Of course, you may not be 100% sure what size skip you need.
+Of course, you may not be 100% sure what size you need.
 In this case, it’s usually best to go for a larger size since that will be less costly, and less hassle, than having to order multiple smaller skips.
-Most skip hire websites will have size guides on their website to help you decide what size skip you need.
+Most hire websites will have size guides on their website to help you decide what size you need.

 4) Where Can I Put A Skip?